kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 One more consideration here.
 The monitoring script can only detect errors which occur during operation.
 If at startup the table setup on the slave is different from the master for some reason or the slave database engine produces an error may be due to some hardware failure, the slave will never find out and the monitoring script is of no use in this case.
 Comparing the files directly however will find out and the copy process will successfully synchronize any files that are not in sync.

-To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, here is a little script which takes next to no time in test mode reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space), so it even might be run regularly.
+To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, here is a little script which takes next to no time (in test mode) reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space), so it even might be run regularly.

 Well, this is not based on actual production data.
-In case you're data moves quickly and indices are changed considerably in the process, the command `FLUSH TABLES;` alone may take minutes.
+In case your data moves quickly and indices are changed considerably in the process, the command `FLUSH TABLES;` alone may take minutes.
 In production mode, we will use SSD and much more RAM, so those processes will be much faster.
 As far as we can see now, the whole database can be held in RAM.

 You see, a solution to problems depends heavily on the nature of your setup.
 If your system resembles Wikipedia, you have totally different problems from one that works like Facebook, eBay, YouTube or Google.